This Spaghetti Carbonara Is The Weeknight Comfort Food You Need

 - Fry bacon pieces until crisp.
 Add garlic and cook together for about 30 seconds, stirring constantly.
 Turn heat to low.

-- Drain the spaghetti, reserving some pasta water, and immediately pour drained noodles into the pan with the bacon, tossing well to coat.
+- Drain the spaghetti, reserving 1 cup of pasta water, and immediately pour drained noodles into the pan with the bacon, tossing well to coat.

 - Remove pan from heat.
 Add the cheese/egg mixture slowly to the spaghetti while tossing.
 The hot pasta will cook the eggs (but don't let them scramble!).

-- Stir in some of the pasta water, a small amount of time, for extra creaminess.
+- Stir in some of the pasta water, a small amount of time, until you get a creamy texture.

 - Add parsley and salt and toss again to coat.